neuralsystems/PRED/python/README.md

 Each value of S is averaged over all m*(m-1)/2 pairs of Classes, where m = data.shape[1].
 NaNs are ignored while calculating the mean.
 ```

+## Acknowledgements
+- Thanks to Arjit Kant Gupta for the 2D array implementation of PRED in python